igtannu/dlt/Readme.md

 -com.Selenium_assignment.tests: Defining all utilities needed for Screenshot.

--com.Selenium_assignment.tests: Defining all the pages tests and asserts.
+-com.Selenium_assignment.tests: Defining all the pages tests and asserts and checks tanu mamya heelp guys how are you.

 ###Page.java and Test.java files description